Partner API

 client_id | string | Your client ID |

-client_secret | string | Your client secret |
+client_secret | string | Your client secret.
+Confidential clients only—omit it when using PKCE. |

 redirect_uri | string | The same redirect URI used in the authorize step |